mroam/deepLearnAlg/README.md

 * [TensorFlow!] (www.tensorflow.org/install/install_mac)
 * [homebrew] (brew.sh) Software package manager/updater, for mac.
 Gives us access to our other dependencies including...
 * [numpy] (www.numpy.org) includes (we want!) scipy.org and matplotlib.
-* [Anaconda](www.anaconda.com) Python Data-Science platform: supposedly manages the installation of the things like numpy, scipy, and matplotlib
+* [Anaconda](www.anaconda.com) Python Data-Science platform: supposedly manages the installation of the things like numpy, scipy, and matplotlib.
+* pip package manager, used by Anaconda to install tensorflow.
+[Wikipedia re pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) says most distributions of python include pip.
+If it is not installed..."

 Tutorials